The Wooramel Seagrass Bank in Shark Bay is the world’s largest seagrass bed. It is 1030 sq km in area and has taken 5,000 years to develop.

-The Stromatilite community in Hamelin Pool, Shark Bay is the most abundant and diverse microbial ecosystem in the world.
-The Stromatilites (pictured below right) are microscopic organisms or 'cyanobacteria' that concentrate and recycle nutrients which combine with sedimentary grains to form towers of rock-like materials.
-These 'living fossils' are 2000- 3000 million years old.
+Shark Bay is the most abundant and diverse microbial ecosystem in the world.
+The Stromatilies are microscopic organisms or “cyanobacteria” that concentrate and recycle nutrients which combine with sedimentary grains to form towers of rock-like materials.
+These “living fossils” are two to three million years old.